 For more on what's behind China's boost in aid, we turn to NPR Shanghai correspondent Frank Langfitt, who is in Manila.
 And, Frank, why did China initially offer so little help to the Philippines?

-FRANK LANGFITT, BYLINE: Well, the theory is that it had a fair bit to do with geopolitics.
-And people tend to think it's about bitterness over a dispute with the Philippines over islands in South China Sea.
+FRANK LANGFITT, BYLINE: Well, the theory is that it has a fair bit to do with geopolitics.
+And people tend to think it's about bitterness over a dispute with the Philippines over islands in the South China Sea.
 You know, China is a rising power, and they've been making aggressive claims to islands with many countries, including Vietnam and Brunei.
-But the Philippines has really tried to stand up to them and incidentally, done so believing and hoping that the Philippines biggest ally, the United States, will back them up.
+But the Philippines has really tried to stand up to them and incidentally, done so believing and hoping that the Philippines' biggest ally, the United States, will back them up.
 So this lowball aid was kind of seen as a way of tweaking the Philippines.

 SIEGEL: And how did the Chinese people react to their government's rather paltry initial offer of aid?